 - Pipeline nodes perform the bulk of the analytical work; they specify how the data should be manipulated before being passed to the next node.

-- Output nodes perform simple operations (e.g. plotting) before saving data to the disk.
+- Output nodes save data to disk or perform simple operations (e.g. file type conversion) before saving data to disk.

-The bases classes should first be imported (from pscs_api import PipelineNode, InputNode, OutputNode
+The bases classes should first be imported (from pscs_api import PipelineNode, InputNode, OutputNode, PlottingNode

 class MyNode(PipelineNode):